 Can A Writ Petition Be Treated As A Public Interest Litigation?

 Yes, a writ petition filed by the aggrieved person, whether on behalf of group or together with group can be treated as a PUBLIC INTEREST LITIGATION however,

-- The writ petition should involve a question, which affects public at large or group of people, and not a single individual.
+- The writ petition should involve a question, which affects the public at large or group of people, and not a single individual.

-- Only the effected/Aggrieved person can file a writ petition.
+- Only the effected/aggrieved person can file a writ petition.

-- There should be a specific prayer, asking the court to direct the state Authorities to take note of the complaint/allegation.
+- There should be a specific prayer, asking the court to direct the state authorities to take note of the complaint/allegation.

 Public Interest Litigation in High Court or Supreme Court

 - Both the High court and supreme court have the power to entertain a PUBLIC INTEREST LITIGATION

 - Since there are no statutes or rules, there cannot be a specific difference, as to which court will have jurisdiction on the PUBLIC INTEREST LITIGATION

 - It will purely and solely depend on the "Nature of the case", if the question involves only a small group of people being effected by action of State authority, the PUBLIC INTEREST LITIGATION can be filed in High Court.
 For e.g. if there is a sewage problem in a locality effecting 50 families, the PUBLIC INTEREST LITIGATION can be filed in the High court.